chywang/DRCLib/README.md

 This software is built based on some of our own work and others.

 1. Fu et al. Learning Semantic Hierarchies via Word Embeddings.
 ACL 2014
-1. Wang and He.
+2. Wang and He.
 Chinese Hypernym-Hyponym Extraction from User Generated Categories.
 COLING 2016
+3. Wang et al. Transductive Non-linear Learning for Chinese Hypernym Prediction.
+ACL 2017
-2. Wang et al. A Family of Fuzzy Orthogonal Projection Models for Monolingual and Cross-lingual Hypernymy Prediction.
+4. Wang et al. A Family of Fuzzy Orthogonal Projection Models for Monolingual and Cross-lingual Hypernymy Prediction.
 WWW 2019
-4. Wang et al. SphereRE: Distinguishing Lexical Relations with Hyperspherical Relation Embeddings.
+5. Wang et al. SphereRE: Distinguishing Lexical Relations with Hyperspherical Relation Embeddings.
 ACL 2019

 More research works can be found here: https://chywang.github.io.